-Save the Children works to improve maternal, newborn, infant and child survival in communities around the world.
-Access to contraception for healthy timing and spacing of pregnancy will help women achieve the healthiest outcomes for women, newborns, infants and children.
-When mothers become pregnant again too soon after giving birth, it puts their health and their children's health and well-being at risk.
+Save the Children works to improve maternal, newborn, infant and child health and survival in the most vulnerable communities around the world.
+Access to a wide range of modern contraceptive methods to ensure healthy timing and spacing of pregnancy will help women achieve the healthiest outcomes for women, newborns, infants and children.
+When mothers become pregnant again too soon after giving birth, it puts their health and their children's well-being and economic and social mobility at risk.

 Watch Our Video

 Save the Children's Senior Director of Family Planning & Reproductive Health, Winifride Mwebesa, speaks on the importance of family planning in reducing maternal and child deaths worldwide.

 Create a supportive environment for the use of modern contraception for all girls and women who need them.

 Increase access to, improve the quality of, and generate demand for family planning services, particularly in rural, underserved populations.

 Strengthen local delivery of family planning education and services, especially to adolescents.
 Examples include training community health workers to provide a wide range of methods including injectable contraception.